AndroidPillars/React---Basics/README.md

 - <b>Reducer</b> is the arguement which we pass in to the createStore.
 The arguement takes in to the bunch of reducers which    all combine in to a single root reducer which will define how data is going to be updated in our Store.
     &nbsp;
     ```ruby
-    import { createStore} from 'redux'
+    import { createStore } from 'redux'
     import rootReducer from './redux/reducer'

     const store = createStore(rootReducer)